 Show your loved ones you care by making these easy homemade desserts!
-If you have a heart shaped cake tin, you could actually make one large cake.
+If you have a heart-shaped cake tin, you could actually make one large cake.
 However, if you prefer small individual cakes then this is it.

-Valentine’s Day is behind the corner so I was thinking what dessert would be great to make for this special day.
+Valentine’s Day is around the corner so I was thinking what dessert would be great to make for this special day.
 I didn’t want to bake anything complicated because Valentine’s Day falls on a Tuesday which means many of you will be working.

-And this is what I came up with: Mini Naked Chocolate Cake Hearts with Berry Filling!
+And this is what I came up with: mini naked chocolate cake hearts with berry filling!

 You don’t want any lumps in your mix.
 Once you have all the ingredients in the bowl make sure to mix it until well combined.
 Now you can add wet ingredients – oil, milk and eggs.
 Mix.
-Pour in some of the wine, stir again pour some more, stir, etc… until you get smooth batter.
+Pour in some of the wine, stir again pour some more, stir, etc… until you get a smooth batter.

 Don’t forget to line the cake tins with baking paper or grease with oil!

-Tip: if you are really stuck for time make the filling only and serve it as a mousse in dessert cups!
+Tip: If you are really stuck for time make the filling only and serve it as a mousse in dessert cups!
 Your loved ones will love them!

-Cut 4 hearts out of each cake.
+Assembling hearts: Cut 4 hearts out of each cake.
 Spread the berry filling over 4 hearts.
 Cover with the remaining 4 cake hearts.
 Sprinkle generously with icing sugar.
 Cut 4 smaller hearts out of fondant and place each one on the top of the mini cake.